oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 In order to implement QoS 1 and QoS 2 protocol flows the Client and Server need to associate state with the Client Identifier, this is referred to as the Session State.
 The Server also stores the subscriptions as part of the Session State.

-The session can continue across a sequence of Virtual Connections.
+The Session can continue across a sequence of Virtual Connections.
 It lasts as long as the latest Virtual Connection plus the Session Expiry Interval.

 The Session State in the Client consists of:

--   QoS 1 and QoS 2 messages which have been sent to the Server, but have not been completely acknowledged.
+-   QoS 1 and QoS 2 PUBLISH Packets which have been sent to the Server, but have not been completely acknowledged.

--   QoS 2 messages which have been received from the Server, but have not been completely acknowledged.
+-   QoS 2 PUBLISH Packets which have been received from the Server, but have not been completely acknowledged.

 The Session State in the Server consists of: